Carpopedal spasms are and involuntary, and sometimes violent, spasms of finger and toes. In some cases the wrist and ankle are also involved.

-Common triggers of carpopedal spasms include calcium deficiency, vitamin D deficiency, hyperventilation, stress and dehydration.
+There is no single cause of carpopedal spasms.
+Some of the more frequent triggers include a calcium deficiency, vitamin D deficiency, hyperventilation, stress and dehydration.
 Other less common causes include Parkinson’s disease, multiple sclerosis and Huntington’s.

-- Sudden cramps in fingers, thumbs, toes, and feet.
+- Sudden cramps in fingers, thumb, toes, and feet.

-- ”Pins and needles” sensation in the affected area.
+- Feeling of pins and needles in the affected area.

 Typical treatments are:

 - Exercise – especially those such as swimming, aerobics and strength building exercises.

 - Yoga, meditation and other relaxation techniques can be helpful, if the condition is caused by stress.